patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

     - And you have to install it in `requirements.txt` file, and also use the authentication via `GCSFileSystem` in the code instead of `google.cloud.storage.Client`.
 - In the DAG code, I used **overwriting** option for Native table in Bigquery.
 The append method is not covered in the project scope, but in production, append method is more preferred to preserve the old data.
     - External table always refer to the source file, so it's not possible to be appended, but manually append the data by itself with the code.
 - When I first load the parquet file to pre-defined schema in Bigquery, I encountered the error that the schema is not matched.
 I found out that the schema of parquet file is not the same as the schema in Bigquery with extra column "index level 0".
-So, the solution is to drop the column before saving to parquet file in Google Cloud Storage by using `df.to_parquet(..., index=False)`, just like `to_csv('filename.csv', index=True)`.
+So, the solution is to drop the column before saving to parquet file in Google Cloud Storage by using `df.to_parquet(..., index=False)`, just like `to_csv('filename.csv', index=False)`.

-    *(Even you load the `index=True` parquet file to check in pandas, it will not show the extra index column)*
+    *(Even you download the `index=True` parquet file to check in pandas, it will not show the extra index column)*
 </p>
 </details>